The Highland water tower is a Highland neighborhood landmark located at the intersection of Snelling Avenue and Ford Parkway.

 The construction of the Highland water tower includes facings of Kasota and Bedford stone and a riveted steel-plate tank with a capacity of 200,000 gallons.
 The 127-foot tower is no longer in service.

-The tower is typically open to the public twice a year:
+The tower is typically open to the public twice a year, in July and October.

-- Due to Covid 19, the July open house in 2020 has been canceled.
+Due to construction work on the adjacent Highland Reservoir this spring and summer, the July 2021 open house has been canceled.

 Miss an open house?
 Take a video tour of some of the sights: